 Last summer I had my third natural hair big cop.
-My mate Chelsea did the restyle, then in autumn I went to a barber.
+My mate Chelsea did the restyle.
+In the autumn I went to a barber.
 It was my first time ever at a barber shop.
 I felt a bit intimidated.
 It was like walking into a man cave, but my cut was wicked!
 I loved it!
-Several months down the line, I still feel a bit on anxious when I visit my barber.
-The shop has a cool bunch of guys, West Indian men’s men.
-When i visit my barber I tell the him what I want and before I’ve had time to check my Instagram he’s done.
-I’m stunned, with my head stinging from the antibacterial spray and a cloud of talcum power around me.
-I sit usually sit for a few seconds with my hands over my closed eyes.
-He always chuckles at my response.
+Several months down the line, I still feel a bit anxious when I visit the barber.
+There’s usually a cool bunch of guys, West Indian men’s men.
+When I would tell the barber what I wanted and before I’ve had time to check my Instagram he’d be done!
+I was amazed and my head stung from the antibacterial spray.
+I usually sat for a few seconds with my hands over my closed eyes.
+He always chuckled at my response.
 Slick cut, not fuss, out the chair, NEXT.
 Why do I go to a barber instead of a hairdresser?
 The cut and the price and time-saving is the big pull for going to a barber.

 When my hair was chemically straightened I looked forward to and dreaded my salon visit in equal measure.
 While I loved my refreshed style, what I didn’t like was the waiting.
 A 10 0’clock appointment didn’t mean I’d be seen at that time, even if I arrived early.
 The time under the hair dryer the final torture.
 Several hours later, I’d leave the salon with a head that felt shrunken from the dryer.
 On the upside, I liked the salon banter, the hair wash and ooh the glorious head massage not to mention the range of magazines to catch-up on the celebrity gossip.
 After going natural instead of quarterly salon visits, I had an annual hair treatment and trim.
 I probably could have visited more but the cost was too much.

 At the Barber Shop